MaryTim/InPost/README.md

 4. Scores each candidate using a 50/50 split of `proximity` and `fallback robustness`.
 5. Returns the top 5 ranked best-first.

-The frontend visualizes this clearly: clicking a result on the side panel highlights its fallback cluster on the map.
-Solid green pins are alternatives that match all the user's filters; hollow gray pins are alternatives that don't.
-The contrast between a "robust" locker (all green fallbacks) and a "fragile" locker (mostly hollow) is immediately visible — that's the demo's hero moment.

 ### Demo

 The demo shows the main flow: selecting filters, ranking nearby lockers, and comparing robust versus fragile fallback clusters.